Eastern Washington University: Student organizations and Greek life

-The student body's government, the Associated Students of Eastern Washington University, has been in existence since 1919–1920, and organizes the work of a wide range of student committees.
+The student body's government, the Associated Students of Eastern Washington University, dates to 1919–1920, and organizes the work of a wide range of student committees.
 The Office of Student Activities oversees more than 100 student clubs and organizations on campus that cater to a wide variety of interests and activities.
 EWU is the only regional university in Washington that has an active Greek system on campus.
-As of the 2015–2016 school year, there are five IFC Fraternities, four NPC Sororities, five NPHC Chapters and eight NALFO Chapters that are currently active.

-The five IFC Fraternities are Beta Theta Pi, Pi Lambda Phi, Sigma Phi Epsilon, Kappa Sigma and Phi Delta Theta.
-The four NPC Sororities are Alpha Omicron Pi, Alpha Phi, Alpha Xi Delta, and Gamma Phi Beta.
-The eight NALFO Organizations are Lambda Theta Alpha, Kappa Delta Chi, Gamma Alpha Omega, Sigma Lambda Gamma, Alpha Pi Sigma, Sigma Lambda Beta, Lambda Theta Phi, and Omega Delta Phi.
-The five NPHC Organizations are Delta Sigma Theta, Alpha Phi Alpha, Phi Beta Sigma, Zeta Phi Beta, and Iota Phi Theta.

 Athletics

 Eastern Washington University offers club, intramural, and varsity sports.
 Its twelve varsity men's and women's sports teams compete in the Big Sky Conference of the National Collegiate Athletic Association's Division I as the Eastern Washington Eagles.
 The most-prominent athletics facilities on campus are Roos Field, Reese Court and the Jim Thorpe Fieldhouse.
 EWU has three national championships, including football (2010 – NCAA Div.
 I FCS), wrestling (1977 – NAIA) and men's cross country (1982 – NCAA Div.
 II).

-The Seattle Seahawks of the National Football League held the majority of their summer training camps at EWU, from 1976 to 1985 and again from 1997 to 2006, from late July to mid August.
+FIRST Robotics Competition events have been held there, including the Pacific Northwest District regional, since 2014.
+The venue has since been switched to the Veterans Memorial Coliseum (Portland, Oregon).